Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 ### Node
 A node is an installation of DCSServerBot on one PC.
 The usual user will have one installation, meaning one node.
-You can run multiple instances of DCS with each node (see blow).
+You can run multiple instances of DCS with each node (see below).
 If you run multiple PCs or (virtual) servers, you need to install multiple DCSServerBot nodes.
 This results in a DCSServerBot cluster.<br>
 One node is always a master node, which handles all the Discord commands and controls the rest of the cluster.
 Each node can be a master.
 You can define nodes as preferred master nodes, which you usually want to do with nodes that